Dierama, angel's fishing rod: planting, growing and care

 4. Water with a fine spray.

-5. Place the pot under cover in a bright spot.
+5. Place pot under cover in a bright spot.
 Ideal temperature is around 15 °C.

 6. Continue to water regularly to keep substrate slightly moist.

-When they have reached a size that allows handling, you can pot them on into individual pots, then plant out in ground in spring as soon as risk of frost has passed.
-Then you must be patient… Dierama from sowing take at least 5 to 6 years to flower.
+When seedlings have reached a size suitable for handling, pot them into individual pots, then plant out in ground in spring as soon as there is no longer risk of frost.
+After that, be patient… Dierama from sowing take at least 5 to 6 years to flower.

-Dierama may also self-sow spontaneously.
+Dierama can occasionally self-seed.
 You can then dig up the young plants and move them to another location.

 Dividing clumps

-Over time, Dierama can become exhausted and less floriferous.
-Division therefore regenerates clumps and produces several young plants to place in different parts of the garden.
+Over time, Dierama can decline and become less floriferous.
+Division therefore rejuvenates clumps and provides several plants to install in different places in the garden.
 It also helps to open up clumps that have become too dense.
-However, avoid doing this too often because Dierama do not like being disturbed!
+Avoid doing this too often, however, as Dierama do not like being disturbed!
 This can interrupt their flowering for several years.

 The best time to divide clumps is spring, but it is also possible to do it in autumn.

-2. Carefully lift it, digging wide and deep enough.
-Take care not to damage the roots, which are fairly fragile.
-Divide the clump by separating it into several pieces.
+2. Lift it carefully, digging wide and deep.
+Take care not to damage the roots, which are quite fragile.
+Divide the clump into several pieces.

 3. Replant immediately, in ground if possible, after preparing the soil.

 Continue to water regularly in the weeks that follow.
-Dierama from division generally take two years before flowering again… Be patient!
+Dierama from division generally take two years to flower again… Be patient!

 Dierama with soft pink or white flowers will fit easily into a very romantic garden.
-Enjoy the graceful aspect of Dierama and pair them with other delicate flowering plants.
-Favour pastel, soft shades such as pink, white, blue-grey (even silvery), apricot, mauve… Choose, for example, roses, gypsophilas, Japanese anemones, lilies, clematis, Digitalis purpurea, Buddleia, Artemisia arborescens ‘Little Mice’… Also enjoy the lavateras and the hollyhocks.
-Install a pergola or arbour (on which you can train roses and clematis), a small wrought-iron table and chairs to create an intimate, delicate space.
+Enjoy the graceful aspect of Dierama and pair them with other delicate flowerings.
+Favour pastel, soft shades such as pink, white, bluish‑grey (even silvery), apricot, mauve… Choose, for example, roses, gypsophilas, Japanese anemones, lilies, clematis, Digitalis purpurea, Buddleia, Artemisia arborescens ‘Little Mice’… Also enjoy tree mallows and hollyhocks.
+Install a pergola or arbor (on which you can train roses and clematis), a small wrought‑iron table and chairs, to create a delicate, intimate space.

 Inspiration for pairing Dierama in the garden: romantic ambience

-An example of a pairing for a romantic scene: Dierama pictum, Astrantia major ‘Ruby Star’, Artemisia mauiensis ‘Makana Silver’, Digitalis purpurea ‘Nevadensis’, and old rose ‘La France’
+An example pairing for a romantic scene: Dierama pictum, Astrantia major ‘Ruby Star’, Artemisia mauiensis ‘Makana Silver’, Digitalis purpurea ‘Nevadensis’, and old rose ‘La France’

-For an always very delicate style, you can plant Dierama in a cottage garden with Phlox paniculata, Digitalis purpurea, lupins, ferns, agapanthus, penstemons, Salvia nemorosa… Create a lush-looking garden, with plants in blue, mauve and white tones and abundant foliage…
+For an always very delicate style, you can plant Dierama in a cottage garden, with Phlox paniculata, Digitalis purpurea, lupins, ferns, agapanthus, penstemons, Salvia nemorosa… Design a lush, abundant garden with plants in shades of blue, mauve, white, and plenty of abundant foliage…

-As they appreciate cool to even damp soils, you can plant Dierama near a pond or water feature.
-Pair them with ferns, lysimachias, meadowsweet, Asian primroses, Gunneras… Also enjoy elegant blue flowering of Iris laevigata.
-You will obtain a fresh, green, very natural-looking scene, ideal for recharging.
+As they appreciate cool to even moist soils, you can plant Dierama near a pond or water feature.
+Pair them with ferns, lysimachias, meadowsweet, Asian primroses, Gunneras… Also enjoy the elegant blue flowering of Iris laevigata.
+You will obtain a fresh, green scene with a very natural look, ideal for recharging!

-Its very free, airy, light silhouette makes it suitable for a naturalistic garden.
-Plant Dierama with Gaura, Veronicastrum, Knautia, agastaches, Echinops, Veronica spicata… And above all, with many grasses: Miscanthus, Panicum, Stipa tenuissima, Pennisetum… Design a garden with very free shapes, an almost untidy aspect.
+Its very free, airy, light silhouette allows planting in a naturalistic garden.
+Plant Dierama with Gaura, Veronicastrum, Knautia, agastaches, Echinops, Veronica spicata… And above all, with many grasses: Miscanthus, Panicum, Stipa tenuissima, Pennisetum…!
 Also favour melliferous plants.

 Angel’s fishing rod pairs particularly well with grasses.
-Its foliage strongly resembles that of grasses, and its flowers are as light as the panicles of Panicum or Calamagrostis!
-These are plants that impress with their elegant, airy, very free silhouette.
+Its foliage closely resembles that of grasses, and its flowers are as light as the panicles of Panicum or Calamagrostis!
+These are plants that impress with their elegant, airy, free silhouette.

-→ Discover other ideas to pair Dierama in the garden!
+→ Discover more ideas for pairing Dierama in the garden!

 Useful resources